nymtech/docs/content/quickstart/_index.md

 Nym is relatively simple to build and run on Mac OS X and Linux.

 We also have initial Windows support, but it should be considered experimental and unsupported for now.
-Windows currently works fine if you're a PEApp developer but isn't recommended for running nodes.
+Windows currently works fine if you're a Peap developer but isn't recommended for running nodes.

 ### Prerequisites